 Objective #2: Ensure the use of emerging information delivery technologies.

 - 1. Keep current on available social media sites to advertise available CEUs and find new opportunities to promote CCA. - 2.
-Look for new and innovative remote learning opportunities. - 3.
-Update current CCA App to allow access to an individual's CEU statement.
+Look for new and innovative remote learning opportunities.

 Objective #3: Expand overall opportunities for obtaining CEUs.